🇬🇪 Georgia Expats

 🌳 Vake

 Most popular with expats.
 Tree-lined streets, good cafés, Vake Park, international schools nearby.
+The most expensive neighborhood — and increasingly overrated for the price.

 1-bed: $550–$800